 "In some people, these medications may cause nerve damage that results in a loss of sensation or movement in part of the body."
 The good news is, peripheral neuropathy will usually go away if these drugs are changed or discontinued, or if the dose is reduced (though it can take anywhere from a few weeks to a few months for symptoms to subside.

 A variety of both viral and bacterial infections and infectious diseases can also lead to nerve damage.
-The Mayo Clinic listed the following conditions as potential causes of neuropathy: Lyme disease, shingles, Epstein-Barr virus, hepatitis C, leprosy, diphtheria, and HIV (medicines used to treat HIV can also lead to temporary nerve damage, like chemo).
+The Mayo Clinic listed the following as potential causes of neuropathy: Lyme disease, shingles, Epstein-Barr virus, hepatitis C, leprosy, diphtheria, and HIV (medicines used to treat HIV can also lead to temporary nerve damage, like chemo).

 6. Hereditary Diseases